Open access to information for all

-Subscription costs of scholarly journals have increased significantly in recent years.
-Finnish universities, universities of applied sciences and research institutions spend millions of euros on access rights to scholarly e-journals.
-At the same time, the budgets of these organisations have even decreased.
-If the gap between costs and budget trends continues to widen, these organisations will no longer be able to provide their researchers with broad access to scholarly e-journals.
+Finnish universities and research institutions spend millions of euros on access rights to scholarly e-journals.
+At the same time, the budgets of these organizations have even decreased.
+If the gap between costs and budget trends continues to widen, these organizations will no longer be able to provide their researchers with broad access to scholarly e-journals.
 Therefore, negotiations focus on costs and keeping them under control.

-SUBSCRIPTION FEES COULD BE USED TO GLOBALLY FINANCE the transition to open access, without needing any additional funding.
-Currently, many highly valued scholarly journals collect both subscription fees and a separate APC, if a researcher wants to publish his article open access.
-This expensive mechanism decelerates the increase in open access publishing, and is not in the best interests of the scientific community.
-The aim of negotiations is to find ways to make a quick transition to open access, without any additional costs for the scientific community.
+Currently, many highly valued scholarly journals collect both subscription fees and a separate APC, if a researcher wants to publish open access.
+This expensive mechanism decelerates the increase in open access publishing and is not in the best interests of the scientific community.

 Openness as a national and EU-level goal

 - Federation of Finnish Learned Societies coordinates open scholarship nationally in Finland with funding from the Ministry of Education and Culture.

 - The EU’s Open Science Policy.